-The good thing about a debit card is that it ensures that you only spend as much as you have, and no more.
-However, beware of extra fees that you might incur by withdrawing money from an ATM of another bank, or by withdrawing more money than you actually have!
+The good thing about a debit card is that it ensures that you only spend as much as you have and no more.
+However, beware of extra fees that you might incur by withdrawing money from an ATM affiliated with another bank or by withdrawing more money than you actually have!

 Credit Cards: Pros and Cons

 A credit card might be seen as the complete opposite of a debit card.
-It allows you pay for items with money that you do not have!
-Essentially, the bank gives you a loan but expects you to pay it back.
+It allows you to pay for items with money that you do not have!
+Essentially, the card provider gives you a loan but expects you to pay it back with interest like any other loan.
+A credit card is considered to be a form of revolving credit.
 For example, you might need to buy a new bike that costs $500.
 If you don’t have enough money, you might use a credit card to buy it.
-Keep in mind that it is not a free loan.
-The bank will charge you interest for each day that part of the loan is unpaid.
+Once you repay that amount, you will be able to use it again.